Cruise ship is held off California coast for virus testing

 The plan ran into resistance from local leaders, including Kent Police Chief Rafael Padilla, who called it “ill-advised and dangerous” and warned: “At any point a patient can simply walk into our community and spread the virus.”

-Federal health authorities have launched an investigation of the nursing home at the center of the nation’s worst coronavirus outbreak, the Life Care Center in Kirkland, to determine whether it followed guidelines for preventing infections.
+Federal health authorities have launched an investigation of the nursing home at the epicenter of the nation’s worst outbreak, the Life Care Center in Kirkland, to determine whether it followed guidelines for preventing infections.
 Last April, the state fined it $67,000 over infection-control deficiencies after two flu outbreaks.

-Geller reported from New York.
-Associated Press Writers Gene Johnson, Rachel La Corte, Martha Bellisle and Carla K. Johnson contributed to this report.